mapbox/mapbox-navigation-android/README.md

 ## <a name="sample-code">Sample code

-[We've added several navigation examples to this repo's test app](https://github.com/mapbox/mapbox-navigation-android/tree/master/app/src/main/java/com/mapbox/services/android/navigation/testapp/activity) to help you get started with the SDK and to inspire you.
+[We've added several navigation examples to this repo's `examples` module's test app](https://github.com/mapbox/mapbox-navigation-android/tree/master/examples/src/main/java/com/mapbox/navigation/examples/core) to help you get started with the Navigation SDK and to inspire you.

 ## Contributing